Toggle site contrast Toggle Contract

 All employees have a personal responsibility for the successful prevention of slavery and human trafficking with the procurement department taking responsibility for overall compliance.

-A Freedom to Speak Up Report is submitted quarterly to the Trust Strategic Workforce Committee and twice a year to the Trust Board.
+A Freedom to Speak Up Report is submitted quarterly to the Trust Strategic People Committee and twice a year to the Trust Board.
 Any themes or trends are highlighted through these reporting mechanisms but should something be of concern such as trafficking or modern slavery these would be raised immediately either by exception reporting or direct to an executive director as appropriate.

 Training on modern slavery and trafficking